-- (a) Approval.
-Changes to the constitution will only be approved by the full Council after consideration of the proposal by Standards Committee [to be determined] - (b) The Monitoring Officer [in consultation with the Chief Executive and the group leaders] shall have the power to make minor amendments to the Constitution to correct errors or to comply with any legal requirement or to reflect changes in the Council's structure. - (c) Change from a mayoral form of executive to another form of executive or to alternative arrangements, or from alternative arrangements to a mayoral form of executive.
+- (b) The Monitoring Officer fin consultation with the Chief Executive and the group leaders] shall have the power to make minor amendments to the Constitution to correct errors or to comply with any legal requirement or to reflect changes in the Council's structure. - (c) Change from a mayoral form of executive to another form of executive or to alternative arrangements, or from alternative arrangements to a mayoral form of executive.
 The Council must take reasonable steps to consult with local electors and other interested persons in the area when drawing up proposals and must hold a binding referendum.
 The change will not take effect until the end of the mayor's term of office. - (d) Change from a leader and cabinet form of executive to alternative arrangements, or vice versa.
 The Council must take reasonable steps to consult with local electors and other interested persons in the area when drawing up proposals.